gsampallo/ArduinoLanSwitch/README.md

 uptime is in seconds. s1 and s2 can assume ON or OFF values, depend on the status of each relays.

-You can read the article on my [blog](https://www.gsampallo.com/blog/?p=612) to more details.
+You can read the article on my [blog](https://www.gsampallo.com/blog/?p=612) to more details and the schematics.